GiorgioMorales/giorgiomorales.github.io/content/post/Score-matching/index.md

 ---
 title: Blog post - Score matching for score estimation
-summary: Obtaining the proof for the score matching objective function
+summary: Obtaining the proof for the score matching objective function of the "Generative Modeling by Estimating Gradients of the Data Distribution" paper
 date: 2024-12-09
 authors:
   - admin